Sherlock Holmes fandom: North America

 The oldest Sherlock Holmes society is the Baker Street Irregulars, based in New York.
 In 1934, Christopher Morley hosted a dinner in New York City in honour of Sherlock Holmes which led to the formation of The Baker Street Irregulars, or BSI.
 Unlike most Sherlock Holmes societies, membership in The Baker Street Irregulars is by invitation only.
 Each member receives an "investiture" or a special title.
 The Baker Street Irregulars was an all-male group until 1991.
 Another Sherlock Holmes society based in New York City, The Adventuresses of Sherlock Holmes, or ASH, was founded in the late 1960s and was first led by Evelyn Herzog.
 It is the oldest women’s Sherlockian society.
 The group protested the exclusion of women from the Baker Street Irregulars.
 In 1991, some Adventuresses were among the first women to be invested as members of the BSI.
 That year, a few men were given honorary membership in the ASH.
 Men were admitted to full membership of the ASH in 2008.

 There are Sherlock Holmes societies located throughout the United States that are "scion societies" of the Baker Street Irregulars.
 Membership is open to anyone in many of these groups, for example the Norwegian Explorers of Minnesota, a scion society of the BSI which was founded in 1948.
 In 1957, together with the Sherlock Holmes Society of London, the Norwegian Explorers unveiled a commemorative plaque for Sherlock Holmes near the Reichenbach Falls in Switzerland.

 The Bootmakers of Toronto is a Sherlock Holmes society based in Toronto, Canada.
 The society was established in 1972.
 The Bimetallic Question, a Sherlock Holmes society based in Montreal, Canada, was founded in 1979.
 The Bimetallic Question of Montreal, together with the Reichenbach Irregulars of Switzerland, erected a plaque for Sherlock Holmes at the Reichenbach Falls in 1992.
+There is also a Sherlock Holmes society in Vancouver, BC, Canada, known as the Stormy Petrels of British Columbia.
+It was founded in 1987.

 There are many other Sherlock Holmes societies in North America, including groups considered to be scion societies of the Baker Street Irregulars as well as other groups.